-According to white historians the whites first made contact with the Tawakoni Tribe around 1540-1541 while Coronado was commencing his expedition up to the Texas-Oklahoma region.
-They estimate that the Tawakoni and other Caddoan Tribes of that region, had a population which surpassed 200,000.
+According to white historians, the whites first made contact with the Wichita Tribe around 1540-1541 while Coronado was commencing his expedition up to the Texas-Oklahoma region.
+They estimate that the Wichita and other Caddoan Tribes of that region, had a population which surpassed 200,000.
 However, that could actually be the population estimate for the Chippewa's who forced their way into that region in the early 19th century.
-Before the Anishinabe invasion, the Tawakoni and other Caddoan Tribes had dealt with the whites in either a peaceful or hostile manner.
+Before the Anishinabe invasion, the Wichita and other Caddoan Tribes had dealt with the whites in either a peaceful or hostile manner.
 Their population was decimated by the plagues the whites brought to them.
-Once the Black River and Swan Creek Chippewa's (from the Ohio region and from the Alabama-Mississippi region) had reached the Kansas-Oklahoma-Texas region, they easily subdued the Caddoan peoples who lived in the Kansas-Oklahoma-Texas-Arkansas-Louisiana region.
-In fact, they most likely subdued the Caddoan Tribes who lived in the Arkansas-Louisiana region first.
-The Tawakoni Tribe is really made up of four tribes: Taovaya; Tawakoni; Waco; and Wichita.
-We will concentrate on the Tawakoni people.
-They lived from the Waco, Texas region to Oklahoma.
-They were civilized and also very dependant on the buffalo for food.
+Once the Black River and Swan Creek Chippewa's (from the Michigan region) had reached the Kansas-Oklahoma-Texas region, they merged with the native Ojibwa's of that location.
+They easily subdued the Caddoan peoples who lived in the Kansas-Oklahoma-Texas-Arkansas-Louisiana region.
+In fact, they subdued the Caddoan Tribes who lived in the Arkansas-Louisiana region soon after they subdued the Caddoan People between Nebraska and Texas.